1. Users, Groups and Roles#

 Tip

-Our will be happy to help you with setting up AD-login, if needed.
+Our Support will be happy to help you with setting up AD-login, if needed.

-Go to Global settings, then click AD autodetect configuration.
+Go to Global settings, then click AD autodetect configuration under the Autodetect AD configuration section.

 From the results, it can be established how the configuration in the TrustView.groovy configuration file should look like.